 British Colonial Camphor ChestMid 19th century

-A British colonial travel chest in beautifully grained camphor wood, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
+An antique British colonial camphor chest, strengthened and simultaneously ornamented by brass mounts on the sides and all corners.
 The lid fitted with a small recessed handle on the front panel.
 The front with a brass escutcheon and on the sides brass carrying handles.
 The chest opens to a large interior with a small document compartment on the right side.
 The piece rests on a small base with four bun feet.

 The camphor wood gives off a wonderful scent, which was intended to repel pests such as moths and woodworm from infesting the wood.
 Camphorwood chests were also widely used in the 19th and early 20th centuries as storage chests for seamen on their long voyages around the world.